 Saturdays and Sundays can also be busy during certain times (school holidays/long weekends/sports events etc) but these are usually ‘good time’ travelers and not usually working journeys.
 In my experience this makes fellow travelers more flexible, friendlier and far more amiable.

-The cost of rail tickets is a constant source of criticism from those who travel by train in the UK.
+The cost of rail tickets is a constant source of criticism and confusion for those who travel by train in the UK (residents and visitors).
 The prices are always going up particularly for commuter season tickets.
 However if you plan your chosen route in advance good deals are still out there.

 Smaller stations can be equally stressful, as station sizes are variable, some no more than a platform and a few benches it should never be taken for granted there will be somewhere to buy a ticket.
 If you are lucky to find a ticket office the staff ‘should’ always give the best ticket available for ‘same day travel.’